Hybrid qubit-oscillator module from motional states of two interacting atoms

+We propose a qubit-oscillator platform based on the motional states of two interacting atoms in an optical tweezer.
+By stroboscopically modulating an engineered trap with tunable anharmonicity, we implement a complete set of bosonic operations and their qubit-controlled counterparts with high fidelity.
+This motional control enables accurate detection of magnetic dipolar interactions with $\sim10$ Hz sensitivity in one second, reaching sub-Hz resolution within a few minutes in a $20\times20$ tweezer array under realistic experimental imperfections.
+Our approach establishes a versatile platform for motional quantum control of two atoms, with applications to spin-boson physics and precision sensing of interaction potentials and trapping environments.

-Trapped neutral atom systems, coupled via atom–atom interactions, have served as a foundational platform in atomic physics for several decades.
+Trapped neutral-atom systems, coupled via atom–atom interactions, have served as a foundational platform in atomic physics for several decades.
 Since the pioneering work on the manipulation of quantum degenerate gases~\cite{Bloch2008,Bloch2012,Schafer2020,Gross2021}, interest has steadily shifted toward achieving precise control over individual atoms, particularly using optical tweezers~\cite{Ashkin1997,Kaufman2021}.
 In these systems, strong and highly controllable Rydberg interactions between atoms in an array have become the leading way to couple qubits encoded in internal atomic levels~\cite{Saffman2010,Browaeys2020,Bluvstein2024}.
 Over the years, residual atomic motion in tweezers has remained as one of the sources of decoherence that limits the fidelity of neutral atom qubit gates, due to limitations in cooling and trapping ~\cite{Saffman2011,Tsai2025}.
-However, experiments are reaching a point at which control over motional states is enabling new opportunities.
-For example, recent experimental efforts in optical tweezers have demonstrated full tomography of the motional degree of freedom for a single atom~\cite{Brown2023}, manipulation and squeezing of an atom's motional states~\cite{Lienhard2025}, generation of Laughlin states with two atoms~\cite{Lunt2024}, and the use of motional states for erasure detection of neutral atom qubits~\cite{Shaw2025}.
+However, experiments are reaching a point at which control over motional bosonic modes is enabling new opportunities.
+For example, recent experimental efforts in optical tweezers have demonstrated full tomography of the motional degree of freedom of a single atom~\cite{Brown2023}, manipulation and squeezing of an atom's motional states~\cite{Brown2023,Lienhard2025}, generation of Laughlin states with two atoms~\cite{Lunt2024}, and the use of motional states for erasure detection of neutral atom qubits~\cite{Shaw2025}.
+These can be combined with theoretical efforts~\cite{Piotr2025,Huie2025} to harness the full potential of motional degrees of freedom (d.o.f.) in reconfigurable atom arrays.
+Despite these prospects, achieving full control over both internal and motional d.o.f. for a single neutral atom has remained challenging, partly due to competing spin-motion decoherence mechanisms, such as differential light shifts or sideband heating.